-Engaged firstly by Colliers prior to appointment of the Main Contractor, Colorminium were brought in following stage 3 design under a PCSA to develop the façade detailing, whilst introducing cost savings and buildability benefits.
+Originally engaged by the client, prior to appointment of the main contractor, we worked under a PCSA to develop the façade detailing, providing cost and buildability certainty, from our extensive delivery experience.

-The new front façade reinforces the street line and the roof extension will be carefully sculpted in response to long range protected views of St Pauls.
-A new rooftop terrace, accessed through a full height curved sliding doors, will offer spectacular views towards the City, South Bank, Tate Modern and across the River Thames.
+The new front façade reinforces the street line and the roof extension is carefully sculpted to protect the views of St Pauls Cathedral.
+A new rooftop terrace, accessed through a full height curved sliding doors and signature circular staircase offers spectacular views across the capital.